-If possible, do not keep the litter box in a bedroom unless it’s an extremely large room and the litter box can be placed far from the bed and out of the way.
-Instead, put the box in a bathroom, closet or laundry room.
+Updated September 27, 2022 – If possible, do not keep the litter box in a bedroom unless it’s an extremely large room and the dirty cat litter box can be placed far from the bed and out of the way.
+Instead, put the box in a bathroom, closet or designated laundry room area.
 But never near your cat’s food and water – this may keep your cat from using the litter box.

-If you have no choice and you must keep a litter box in the bedroom, it’s recommended that it must be cleaned a very minimum of once a day. (depending on how many cats use it) to avoid any toxic fumes from the urine and feces.
+If you have no choice and you must keep a litter box in the bedroom, it’s recommended that it must be cleaned at a very minimum of once a day. (depending on how many cats use it) to avoid any toxic fumes from the urine and cat excrement.

 Ammonia builds up in a cat litter box when it becomes dirty and filled with urine and poop.
 This could potentially lead to over-exposure and can cause mild symptoms in humans like headaches and nausea.
 However, keeping the litter box consistently cleaned can prevent this.Happycatcorner.com